 The Strategy and Investment Committee was set up on 21 April 2011.
-Its current members are independent Directors Tommaso Barracco and Marco Jesi and non-Executive Director Gianni Mion (Committee Chairperson).
+Its current members are independent Directors Tommaso Barracco, Massimo Fasanella d'Amore di Ruffano, Giorgina Gallo and non-Executive Director Gianni Mion (Committee Chairperson).

 Said Committee provides the CEO and Board of Directors with information and advice on Group strategy and investment policies and also on major transactions.